kozakurumlu/Active-Inference-from-Scratch/README.md

 # Active Inference from Scratch

-This project contains a minimal implementation of active inference and reinforcement learning agents in a noisy T-maze environment.
-It is intended as a small demonstration showing how active inference can handle perceptual noise with less degradation in performance compared to a simple Q-learning agent.
+This project contains a minimal implementation of active inference and reinforcement learning agents in a noisy T-maze environment, using only NumPy and no external libraries for these agents.
+It is intended as a small demonstration and learning opportunity, showing how active inference can handle perceptual noise with less degradation in performance compared to a simple Q-learning agent.

 ## Overview